mayataka/robotoc/README.md

 - The following three example implementations of whole-body MPC are provided:
   - `MPCCrawling` : MPC with `OCPSolver` for the crawling gait of quadrupedal robots.
   - `MPCTrotting` : MPC with `OCPSolver` for the trotting gait of quadrupedal robots.
-  - `MPCJumping` : MPC with `OCPSolver` for the jumping motion of quadrupedal robots.
+  - `MPCJumping` : MPC with `OCPSolver` for the jumping motion of quadrupedal or bipedal robots.
+  - `MPCWalking` : MPC with `OCPSolver` for the walking motion of bipedal robots.
 - You can run the simulations of these MPC with `anymal/mpc/walking.py`, `anymal/mpc/trotting.py`, and `a1/mpc/jumping.py` (you need to install [PyBullet](https://pybullet.org/wordpress/), e.g., by `pip install pybullet`):

 <img src="https://raw.githubusercontent.com/wiki/mayataka/robotoc/images/mpc_walking.gif" width="280"> &nbsp;